8BitLoser/Hrnchamd-mods/WeatherAdjuster/doc/Weather Adjuster Readme.txt

 ------------

 MGE XE 0.11.0 or later. https://www.nexusmods.com/morrowind/mods/41102
+MGE XE 0.15.1 or later is required for skylight settings.
-MWSE 2.1 beta.
-Included with MGE XE 0.11.
+MWSE 2.1.
+Included with MGE XE.

 Installation